III. Faculty Employment Policies and Procedures

 III.I.2.e.(6) At each stage of the appeal process, a clear, written notice and explanation of the decision shall be provided to the faculty member and the AUH.

 A faculty member who teaches, serves on a committee, commission, or task force, or conducts research under specific endorsement of the university during a time period defined as being outside the contract period may receive additional compensation.
-See Manual of Policies and Procedures Policy 1306, Extra Employment for Faculty Members Within the University.
+See Manual of Policies and Procedures, Policy 1306, Extra Employment for Faculty and Exempt Staff Members Within the University.